matteodamico/pdf-template-generator/README.md

 It is containerized so you can run it directly.
 The output will be generated in the export folder.
 To create your own template use LibreOffice - Draw that should be already present in Ubuntu distribution.
+Please see the *master* branch to get the REST application version.

 ### Usage